ec-jrc/lisflood-usecases/README.md

 ## Use case 1: Fraser River, British Columbia, Canada <a id="usecase1"></a>

 ### Short description
 The first use case is located in West Canada, in a basin called Fraser.
 The Fraser River rises at Fraser Pass near Blackrock Mountain in the Rocky Mountains and discharges into the Pacific Ocean at the city of Vancouver.
-With its 1,375 km length, it is the longest river within British Columbia and the $11^th$ longest river in Canada.
-The basin size is about $220,000 km^2$, while the annual discharge at its mouth is $3,550 m^3/s$.
+With its 1,375 km length, it is the longest river within British Columbia and the 11<sup>th</sup> longest river in Canada.
+The basin size is about 220,000 km<sup>2</sup>, while the annual discharge at its mouth is 3,550 m<sup>3</sup>.

 ![](doc/FraserRiver.png)

 For testing the LISFLOOD code we prepared all the required input (maps) for a subsection of the Fraser basin (see red dashed box in Figure above).
 The maps cover the river section from the Nechako tributary in the North till the Quesnel tributary in the South.
 The outlet point of our test case is located on the main Fraser river at the hight of the Quesnel city and has an upstream area of $114,00 km^2$.
 As our subsection covers only a relatively small portion of the outlet's upstream catchment, four inlet points have been implemented (called Shelley, Isle Pierre, near Cinema and near Quesnel) accounting for the discharge (of the Upper Fraser, Nechako, Blackwater and Quesnel river respectively) prior to "inflowing" into our map area.

 As this is a use case form our global setup, all input maps are in the geographical system WGS84, with latitude and longitude.
-The map extend is $52.6^\circ$ to $54 ^\circ$ North and $-121.4^\circ$ to $-124.5^\circ$ West, with a horizontal resolution of 0.1 degree.
+The map extend is 52.6<sup>o</sup> to 54<sup>o</sup> North and -121.4<sup>o</sup> to -124.5<sup>o</sup> West, with a horizontal resolution of 0.1 degree.
 The standard map format is netCDF.

 There are several important components of this use case that you can find in the parent folder:
 - [pre edited LISFLOOD settings files](https://github.com/ec-jrc/lisflood-usecases/tree/master/LF_lat_lon_UseCase): two files: *settings_LF_CUT-PreRun000758494230.xml* for the warm up and *settings_LF_CUT-Run000758494230.xml* for the actual running